Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: StarGAN Voice Conversion

 \subsection{Acoustic feature}

 In this paper, we choose to use mel-cepstral coefficients (MCCs) computed from a spectral envelope obtained using WORLD \cite{Morise2016short,pyworld_url} as the acoustic feature to be converted.
-Although it would also be interesting to consider directly converting time-domain signals (for example, like \cite{Serra2019short}), given the recent significant advances in high-quality neural vocoder systems \cite{vandenOord2016short,Tamamori2017short,Kalchbrenner2018short,Mehri2016short,Jin2018short,vandenOord2017short,Ping2019short,Prenger2018short,Kim2018short,Wang2018short,Tanaka2018short}, we would expect to generate high-quality signals by using a neural vocoder once we could obtain a sufficient set of acoustic features.
+Although it would also be interesting to consider directly converting time-domain signals (for example, like in \cite{Serra2019short}), given the recent significant advances in high-quality neural vocoder systems \cite{vandenOord2016short,Tamamori2017short,Kalchbrenner2018short,Mehri2016short,Jin2018short,vandenOord2017short,Ping2019short,Prenger2018short,Kim2018short,Wang2018short,Tanaka2018short}, we would expect to be able to generate high-quality signals using a neural vocoder once we obtain a sufficient set of acoustic features.
 Such systems can be advantageous in that the model size for the generator can be made small enough to allow the system to run in real-time and work well even when a limited amount of training data is available.

-At training time, we normalize each element $x_{q,n}$ of the MCC sequence $\Vec{x}$ to $x_{q,n} \leftarrow (x_{q,n} - \psi_q)/\zeta_q$ where $q$ denotes the dimension index of the MCC sequence, $n$ denotes the frame index, and $\psi_q$ and $\zeta_q$ denote the means and standard deviations of the $q$-th MCC sequence within all the voiced segments of the training samples of the same speaker.
+At training time, we normalize each element $x_{q,n}$ of the MCC sequence $\Vec{x}$ to $x_{q,n} \leftarrow (x_{q,n} - \psi_q)/\zeta_q$ where $q$ denotes the dimension index of the MCC sequence, $n$ denotes the frame index, and $\psi_q$ and $\zeta_q$ denote the means and standard deviations of the $q$-th MCC sequence within all the \footnote{ We chose to compute the mean and standard deviation only from the voiced segments in the training samples since we wanted them to be less dependent on the lengths of the silent segments.
+The voiced segments were detected using WORLD. }{voiced} segments of the training samples of the same speaker.